nabakrishna/student-mgmt/README.md

 # about
-this student management system has minimal implemenatation .ts and .tsx with a complete database system with all operation also there is student dashborad and admin dashboard. for student and admin bith have to sign in to get their profile and see  the admin system respectively . also student can chnage theri user name and password(only if their name and registration no in the database).
+this student management system has minimal implemenatation of .ts , .tsx and sql with a complete database system with all operation also there is student dashborad and admin dashboard, for student and admin both have to sign in to get their profile and see  the admin system respectively . also student can chnage their user name and password(only if their name and registration no in the database).

 # project structure